HeroResearchGroup/SmartSVM/README.rst

 SmartSVM
 ========

-SmartSVM is a Python package which implements the methods from `Fast Meta-Learning for Adaptive Hierarchical Classifier Design
+SmartSVM is a Python package that implements the methods from `Fast Meta-Learning for Adaptive Hierarchical Classifier Design
 <https://arxiv.org/abs/1711.03512>`_ by `Gerrit J.J. van den Burg
 <https://gertjanvandenburg.com/research>`_ and `Alfred O. Hero